developess/build_a_phoenix_api/README.md

 mix phx.routes
 ```

 What can you see?
-Hopefully you can see a list of routes for your phoenix app.
+Hopefully you can see a list of routes for your Phoenix app.

 These are likely to all be GET routes as we're only adding those.
-When we declare our routes in `router.ex`, we can use all the usual HTTP verbs (`get`, `post`, `put` etc) but there are some other cool Phoenix-specific words too.
+When we declare our routes in `router.ex`, we can use all the usual HTTP verbs (`get`, `post`, `put` etc) but there are some other cool macros we can use too.

 Go back to the `router.ex` file.
-Add the following line:
+Add the following route:

 ```elixir
 resources "/spells", SpellController